zefhemel/nix-docker/README.md

 -----------

 [Docker is great](http://www.infoq.com/articles/docker-containers).
 It's a nice, pragmatic solution to deploying applications in a portable way.
-There is one thing I do not like about Docker, or two:
+There are two things I don't like about Docker:

-(1) How container images are provisioned
+1. How container images are provisioned
-(2) How images are distributed
+2. (This is more minor:) how images are distributed

 We can argue about (2) and I'm sure it it will improve.
 Docker images are distributed via a Docker registry.
 The main one lives at http://index.docker.io, and if your